 Design Your Menu

-It is also important that you have a cohesive menu that makes sense for your brand.
-Make sure to play to your audience in descriptions when you can—make the food sound so good, they can’t help but order.
-Also, give your menu items names that pop and fit your brand.
+It’s also important that you have a cohesive menu that makes sense for your brand.
+Make sure to play to your audience in descriptions when you can – make the food sound so good they can’t help but order.
+It’s a good idea to give your menu items names that pop and fit your brand.

-For an example of a well-designed website, check out Firebelly Wings.
+This website could be as simple as your logo at the top, photos of the food, a couple of reviews, and the menu.
+An example of a well-designed website is Firebelly Wings.
 You can also use your website to market yourself by providing links to your ghost restaurant’s social media profile.

-Create a social media profile for your brand to boost your visibility.
-As an online business, you need to be visible online to attract customers.
-If you create an Instagram, you can post pictures of your food, see when people post about you, and repost their happy reviews on your story– voila, free marketing.
+Creating a social media profile for your brand can help boost your visibility.
+As an online business, you rely on online visibility to attract customers.
+You can easily create an Instagram account where you can post pictures of your food, see when people post about you, and repost their happy reviews.
+Voila!
+Free marketing.

 Set Up Your Tech

-You will need wifi as well as a tablet or laptop to receive and track orders.
-Set up a station in your ghost kitchen to serve as your order hub.
-Once you have set up your tech, you will have to decide how you are going to receive orders.
+You will need access to WiFi as well as a tablet or laptop to receive and track orders.
+Set up a station in your virtual kitchen to serve as an order hub.
+Once you’ve set up your tech, you’ll have to decide how you are going to receive orders.

 As a delivery-only restaurant, it is incredibly important that you properly package food for delivery.
-You’ve worked hard to make your delicious food!
+You’ve worked hard to make this delicious food!
 Make sure it arrives to your customer in tip-top shape.
-After all, no customer wants to receive food that is cold, soggy, or worse–all over the inside of the bag.
+After all, no customer wants to receive food that is cold, soggy, or worse – scattered all over the inside of the bag.
 Look for packaging with these characteristics: